Purls Before Swine

 Is there anything else youd like to tell readers about the book?

-Thanks for answering my questions, Winnie, and good luck with Bread Over Troubled Water, the latest book in Bread Shop Mystery series.
+Thanks for answering my questions, Karen, and good luck with A Deadly Combo, the first book in the Rocky Nelson Boxing Mystery series.

-Readers can learn more about Winnie and her writing by visiting her website and her Facebook and Instagram pages.
+Readers can learn more about Karen and her writing by visiting her website and her Facebook and Instagram pages.
+You can also follow her on Twitter.

 The novel is available at the following online retailers: